-In the second summons will be kept note of the continuous assessment (C) and parts (E and P) approved.
+In the second summons will be kept note of the continuous assessment (C) (except for Assignments, which can be recovered) and parts (E and P) approved.
 For unapproved parts (E and P) will be an exam, calculating the final mark as you would at first call.